 Watch what you eat - include plenty of fresh fruit and vegetables, protein, healthy carbs, and drink plenty of water

 Get respite care for your loved one so you can take a break for a week or two - it's important you get plenty of rest

 Put yourself first - you can't pour from an empty cup!

-If you are thinking about taking a break for a week (or a few weeks!) we can help you arrange a Live-in Carer who will look after your loved one whilst you rest.
-Call our team today on 01264 319 399 to have a no obligation conversation about your loved one, and talk through your care options.
+If you are thinking about taking a break for a week (or a few weeks!) we can help you arrange a Live-in Carer who will look after your loved one and provide respite care whilst you rest.
+Call our team today on 01264 319 399 to have a no obligation conversation about your loved one, and talk through your home care options.